Free energy suppression conspiracy theory: Claims

 and Nikola Tesla.
 Free energy proponents claim that Tesla developed a system (the Wardenclyffe Tower) that could generate unlimited energy for free.
-However, his system was only intended to transmit energy for free; the system's energy would still need to be generated through conventional means.
+His system was only intended to transmit energy for free; the system's energy would still need to be generated through conventional means.

-Notable proponents of the conspiracy theory include Gary McKinnon, a Scottish computer hacker who unlawfully accessed computer systems to find evidence of a secret free energy device.
+Proponents of the conspiracy theory include Gary McKinnon, a Scottish computer hacker who unlawfully accessed computer systems to look for evidence of a secret free energy device.

+Followers of the Tartaria conspiracy theory believe an advanced civilization called Tartaria destroyed by a "mud flood" now covered up by the world's governments once had free wireless energy.